Adopt

 Story

 I am a cat rescuer and Sebastian was a feral cat I captured 2 years ago that showed up at my home.
 I had never tried to train a feral cat, so I thought I could domesticate him into the family of 6 domesticated cats I have.
-He is fine with the cats when I get everyone in for feeding, but he will run all of the cats away outside and fights with the 2 older male cats.
+He is fine with the cats when I get everyone in for feeding, but he will run all of the cats away outside and fights with them.
 He is very territorial.
-He would be great for a barn cat/pet.
-He will follow you around like a dog and is very loving.
+He would be a great pet if he is the only outside cat.
+He will follow you around like a dog and is very loving (lap cat for sure).
 He sleeps on my shoulder with his head on my pillow.
 I love him, but I can't sacrifice all 6 cats for him anymore.
 He likes to play--and is still a little rough (very sharp claws.)
 I was hoping he could be incorporated, but it just isn't working.
-He is about 4 years old and his shots are due (I just haven't had time to take him with my work schedule and holiday season.)
+He is about 4 years old.

 These cats are in Durham, North Carolina too!